 (iii) To ensure that graduates have attained skills and knowledge through Gambia College academic and professional programmes that are valued by stakeholders.

-(iv) To enable Gambia College to assure itself and, its stakeholders that the polices, systems and processes for the development, maintenance and enhancement of quality in all its educational provisions are functioning effectively;
+(iv) To enable Gambia College to assure itself and its stakeholders that the polices, systems and processes for the development, maintenance and enhancement of quality in all its educational provisions are functioning effectively;

 (v) To provide guidance in identifying internal and external standards and criteria consistent with internationally recognized standards.